Home » Blog

 This is the obvious first port of call.
 (Use the search box in your Start menu to locate disk cleanup easily by name).
 Make sure you tick all the boxes and especially those that have a big associated size, and also click the Clean up system files button for those hard to clean windows update files in the large winSxS folder.
 If you are on windows 7 make sure you have the necessary winsxs cleanup plugin.
 Sadly winsxs cleanup isn't possible for windows vista or earlier systems.

-In windows 8 the disk cleanup tool has a More options tab for accessing restore points you may want to check out but be careful because restore points are your lifeline against the odds of a bad installation or system update.
+In windows 8 and 10 the disk cleanup tool has a More options tab for accessing restore points you may want to check out but be careful because restore points are your lifeline against the odds of a bad installation or system update.
 Only clean them up if your system has been stable for a long time.
 In older windows you can turn off restore points altogether using system protection (not advisable unless you have no other option left to free space)

 2. Extra and advanced cleanup